Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have demonstrated remarkable reasoning, linguistic, arithmetic, and other cognitive abilities.
 The advent of LLMs has reignited cross-disciplinary discussions about what sorts of behavior are ``intelligence'', even if the intelligence exhibited by LLMs may differ from human intelligence \cite{sejnowski2023large}.
-LLMs have drawn the attention of researchers from various fields, including linguistics, cognitive science, computer science and neuroscience, who investigate how LLMs develop and exhibit these capabilities.
+LLMs have drawn the attention of researchers from various fields, including linguistics, cognitive science, computer science, and neuroscience, who investigate how LLMs develop and exhibit these capabilities.

 There is currently a heated debate about whether LLMs understand human language or whether their performance is simply the product of complex statistical relationships~\cite{mitchell2023debate}.
-Some assert that LLMs have demonstrated the potential for artificial general intelligence \cite{bubeck2023sparks}.
-According to \citet{manning2022human}, optimism grows that emerging knowledge-imbued systems have exhibited a degree of general intelligence.
-Others remain skeptical \cite{bender2020climbing}. \citet{browning2022ai} argue that LLMs are limited to a superficial understanding. \citet{bender2021dangers} suggests that LLMs cannot possess true understanding because they lack mental models of the world and experiential knowledge.

 A central aspect of this debate concerns the nature of LLMs' linguistic representations.
-Using the semiotic framework of language proposed by~\citet{de1989cours}, which distinguishes between the signifier (form) and the signified (meaning), we can inquire into the extent to which LLMs comprehend the form and meaning, and how do form and meaning intertwist with each other.
-Is LLM's understanding of language meaning merely a statistical outcome based on their grasp of language form?
+Using the semiotic framework of language proposed by~\citet{de1989cours}, which distinguishes between the signifier (form) and the signified (meaning), we can inquire into the extent to which LLMs comprehend the form and meaning, and how form and meaning intertwist with each other.
+Is LLMs‘ understanding of language meaning merely a statistical outcome based on their grasp of language form?
 When different languages express a shared concept with distinct forms, do LLMs create similar representations for these variations?
 How can we better understand the representations of form and meaning in these systems that support the observed patterns of performance?

 The underlying processes remain unclear due to the opaque nature of neural networks.
 Therefore, we need appropriate methods to assess their true linguistic understanding.